Peter Pan (Australian horse): Image gallery

-1933 & 1934 racebooks
+1933 and 1934 racebooks

 Stud career

-Peter Pan stood at Rodney R. Dangar's country property Baroona, Whittingham, Singleton, New South Wales where he exclusively covered his owner's mares.
+Peter Pan stood at Rodney R. Dangar's country property Baroona, Whittingham, Singleton, New South Wales, where he exclusively covered his owner's mares.
 His stud career was cut short when he broke his leg in 1941 and was destroyed.

 Peter Pan is buried at Baroona, Whittingham, Singleton, New South Wales.

 Peter Pan sired the stakeswinners Grampian, Peter and Precept, who won the Moonee Valley Stakes and VRC Derby.
 Peter won the Williamstown Cup and placed 2nd in the 1944 Melbourne Cup.